mkgold/manifold-docs/developers/integrations/twitter.md

 * If you do not have one, create a Twitter app through the [Twitter App Interface](https://apps.twitter.com).

+### Callback URL

+The Manifold API handles OAuth callbacks.
+For Twitter, the callback route is located at `/auth/twitter/callback`.
+For your installation of Manifold, the callback URL will be the fully qualified domain name \(FQDN\) of the API server followed by that path.
+For example, my Manifold API is on the same domain as the client application, and that domain is `manifoldapp.org`, the callback URL would be `http://manifoldapp.org/auth/twitter/callback`.

 ### Setup required URLs

 1. Log into your account and app at [Twitter Apps](https://apps.twitter.com).